*Application deadline extended, please see below for details about applying*

 Supporting documentation includes:

-- An official copy of transcripts from any college or university attended, (including transcripts from foreign universities and Canadian institutions where English was not the official language of instruction) Please note: Xerox or notarized copies are not acceptable.
+- An official copy of transcripts (not submitted via PASS) from any college or university attended, (including transcripts from foreign universities and Canadian institutions where English was not the official language of instruction)

-- Official GRE scores (Graduate Record Examination).
-If accepted into the program, GRE scores must be submitted.
+- Official Dental Admissions Test Scores (DAT).
+If accepted into the program, you are required to apply to the MS in Oral and Craniofacial Science program (separate application), as a Master's Degree is part of the curriculum.
+DAT scores must be submitted.
 This may take place after the application and interview process.

-Postgraduate Application Fee Form with non-refundable $60 fee to:
+Postgraduate Application Fee Form with non-refundable $60 ($80 for international applicants) fee to:

 UCSF Office of Admissions and Registrar